Celebrating self-expression as a basic human right essential for the

 (click on the images for new window to down load pictures)

 City of Boston repealed Police Rule 75 and stated would not enforce old laws against street performers on December 23, 2004, under pressure of a Federal Law Suit.
-Threats and suppression of artists have been documented from March 2005 through March 2008.
-If this continues to frequently happen then I will return to Federal Cout and seek damages.
+Threats and suppression of artists have been documented from March 2005 through May 2009.
+If this continues to frequently happen then I will return to Federal Court and seek damages.

 Summary of Boston area scene from Performance Location Page: